rsmith-nl/lamprop/README.rst

 requires the numpy extension, I would suggest to install one od the pre-built distributions for ms-windows; Anaconda Python or Enthought Canopy.

+On ms-windows, run ``python3 build.py`` in the directory where you have unpacked the distribution or where you cloned the repository.

-On ms-windows, copy the ‘lamprop’ script to a directory in your PATH (e.g. the ‘Scripts’ subdirectory of your Python install) and rename it to ‘lamprop.py’.
-You can then call it from a cmd.exe window, if the “.py” extension is associated with a filetype, and the filetype has an appropriate action defined.
-If trying to run lamprop.py gives an error, try executing the following commands in a cmd.exe window::
+Copy the ‘lamprop’ script to a directory in your PATH (e.g. the ‘Scripts’ subdirectory of your Python install) and rename it to ‘lamprop.pyz’.
+You can then call it from a cmd.exe window, if the “.pyz” extension is associated with a filetype, and the filetype has an appropriate action defined.
+If trying to run lamprop.pyz gives an error, try executing the following commands in a cmd.exe window::

-    assoc .py=Python.File
+    assoc .pyz=Python.File
     ftype Python.File="C:\Anaconda3\python.exe" "%1" %*

 Note that ``C:\Anaconda3`` is just an example!
 You should of course substitute the